-At 12-15 years, your child understands consequences better, thinks about right and wrong, starts to develop her own identity, and thinks about what she wants from life.
-She thinks about other people’s points of view, but she’s still strongly influenced by peers.
+At 12-15 years, children understand consequences better, think about right and wrong, starts to develop their own identity, and think about what they want from life.
+They think about other people’s points of view, but they’re still strongly influenced by peers.

 So when you talk about the appointment, you could:

 - reassure your child that there’s nothing wrong with visiting a mental health professional